Herb of Angels: Angelica

-Angelica ( Angelica archangelica) is a European plant with hundreds of years of history.
-It is said that angels sent the herb to man during the Middle Ages to combat the plague, and is named after Michael, the archangel.
+Angelica (Angelica archangelica) is a European plant with hundreds of years of history.
+It is said that angels sent the herb to man during the Middle Ages to combat the plague, and it is so named after Michael the archangel.

 For the Superstitious

 Angelica was grown to keep evil away.
 The root was worn for protection and good luck, and a wash was used to cleanse the home of bad spirits.
 There is always a tad bit of truth in superstition . . .

 Before you run out and purchase seeds, there are a few things you need to know about Angelica.
 It is finicky!
 It is temperamental, and the seed loses its viability quickly.
 Timing is everything.

 Angelica likes cool creeks and stream banks, bright light, and average temperature.
 It loves sun but doesn't love heat.
 It loves moisture yet doesn't want to be wet.
 Angelica is a biennial and is zoned 4-9.
 Biennial means that it will take two years for this plant to go through its complete life cycle.

 After three tries, over three years, with three different methods, and three seed companies, I finally got germination.